FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 * the `registerViews` method registers the extension views in FreshRSS.
 * the `registerTranslates` method registers the extension translation files in FreshRSS.
 * the `registerHook` method registers hook actions in different part of the application.
+* the `getSystemConfiguration` method retrieves the extension configuration for the system.
+* the `setSystemConfiguration` method stores the extension configuration for the system.
+* the `removeSystemConfiguration` method removes the extension configuration for the system.
 * the `getUserConfiguration` method retrieves the extension configuration for the current user.
 * the `setUserConfiguration` method stores the extension configuration for the current user.
 * the `removeUserConfiguration` method removes the extension configuration for the current user.